allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200520/doc.md

 # Summary:

-- Case study #1 tells us that the PID parameter tuning algorithm powered by the RL is helpful, however, it remains the question in the convergence.
+In this text,
+the effects of some useful tips were confirmed by  using the pair of the first-order time-delay environment and the proportional gain controller agent.